arturogonzalezm/fire_detector_rust/README.md

     cargo run
     ```

-## Usage

-(Add instructions on how to run the program, including any command-line arguments or configuration files needed)

-## Configuration

-(Explain how to configure the email alerts, adjust detection sensitivity, etc.)

-## Database Setup

-(Provide instructions on setting up and connecting to the database for logging)

 ## Notes

 - The program is optimised for detecting small, intense flames like those from a lighter.